Icelandic moss plant. For the cardiovascular system. Use for cough

 The medicinal properties of the plant were known 400 years ago.
 And today they do not refuse his help.
 Most often, Icelandic moss is used for coughs.
 In addition, it treats:

-• complex ailments: tuberculosis, whooping cough, pneumonia, asthma;
+• complex illnesses: tuberculosis, whooping cough, pneumonia, asthma;

 • V complex therapy– bronchitis and allergies.

-We know little about the medicinal properties of lichen, but in the West, pharmacists have adopted it and produce medicines, cosmetics and hygiene products.
+In our country, little is known about the medicinal properties of lichen, but in the West, pharmacists have taken it into service and produce medicines, cosmetics and hygiene products.

-Among the peoples of the north in ancient times, Icelandic moss was used not only for treatment, but they ate it in lean years.
-When crushed and boiled, jelly is formed - a decoction of a mucous consistency that helped people survive.
+In ancient times, the peoples of the north used Icelandic moss not only for treatment, but also as a source of food during lean years.
+When crushed and boiled, jelly is formed - a decoction with a slimy consistency that helped people survive.

 There are different recipes for using Icelandic moss for coughs.
 Here are the most common ones:

 Recipe N1.
-Pour a glass of clean cold water 2 tbsp. l. dry moss and boil for about an hour.
-The broth is ready if it has become a thick, jelly-like consistency..
+Fill a glass of clean cold water with 2 tbsp. l. dry moss and boil for about an hour.
+The broth is ready if it has reached a thick, jelly-like consistency..
 Remove from heat and let stand for 10 minutes, then strain.
 The decoction is taken throughout the day, drinking 2-3 sips and taking a break between them.
-It is best to drink it warm.
+It is advisable to drink it warm.

 Recipe N2.
-Pour 2 tsp into a glass of milk. lichen and simmer for 30 minutes. until thickened.
-Better to drink it before bed.
-Helps Icelandic moss with bronchitis, if you use this recipe.
+Pour 2 tsp into a glass of milk. lichen and simmer over low heat for 30 minutes. until thickened.
+It's better to drink it before bed.
+Icelandic moss helps with bronchitis if you use this recipe.

 How to determine the quality of a dry plant?
-We take a piece of lichen thallus and fill it with water at room temperature.
-If it changes color to bright green, the thallus straightens out and the smell of fresh chanterelles appears, then the raw material is of high quality.
+Take a piece of lichen thallus and fill it with water at room temperature.
+If it changes color to bright green, the thallus straightens and the smell of fresh chanterelles appears, then the raw material is of high quality.

 Recipe N3.
-With asthma and a strong cough, a tea drink helps out.
-Pour a glass of boiling water over 1 tsp. raw materials and insist 5 minutes.
-We take the drink three times a day in a warm form in a glass.
+For asthma and severe cough, a tea drink helps.
+Pour 1 tsp with a glass of boiling water. raw materials and leave for 5 minutes.
+We take the drink three times a day, warm, in a glass.
 Children are recommended to drink half a glass of this tea.

 Recipe N4.
-If the cough is paroxysmal in nature, then alcohol tincture will save.
-Pour 40 g of Icelandic moss with 1/2 liter of alcohol.
+If the cough is paroxysmal in nature, then alcohol tincture will help..
+Pour 40 g of Icelandic moss into 1/2 liter of alcohol.
 The tincture is prepared for a week.
-Dosage - 10 drops twice a day.
+Dosage – 10 drops twice a day.

-Ready-made broths can be stored in the refrigerator for no more than 2 days.
-It is better to brew Icelandic cough moss in small portions for one day.
-Usually decoctions are taken before meals for 10 days.
+Ready decoctions can be stored in the refrigerator for no more than 2 days.
+It is better to brew Icelandic moss for cough in small portions for one day.
+Typically, decoctions are taken before meals for 10 days.

 Cetraria has a rather specific sour-salty taste, which not everyone likes.
-But since the decoction of the herb is really a panacea for colds of various nature, the taste can be neglected.
-Plus, you can get used to it over time.
+But since the herbal decoction is really a panacea for colds of various types, the taste can be neglected.
+In addition, over time you can get used to it.

-It is allowed to use it when coughing for children, but since it is almost impossible to make them drink a tasteless decoction, honey is added to it..
+It is allowed to be used for coughs in children, but since it is almost impossible to force them to drink a tasteless decoction, honey is added to it.
 This not only improves the taste, but also enhances the positive effect.
-You can add milk to the decoction, which will help get rid of unpleasant taste sensations.
+You can add milk to the broth, which will help get rid of unpleasant taste sensations.
 But more often, Icelandic moss is prescribed for children in the form of a delicious syrup.

 Recipe N5.
-Dilute cetraria powder (150 g) in a glass of water.
+In a glass of water, dilute cetraria powder (150 g).
 Pour the mixture into a saucepan and boil for 7 minutes.
 When the composition has cooled, add 4 tbsp. l. sugar and a little citric acid.
-Continue to simmer for another 35 minutes until thickened.
-When the syrup becomes warm, you can drink it to the child.
-Syrup is consumed during the day, several sips intermittently.
+Continue boiling for another 35 minutes until thickened.
+When the syrup becomes warm, you can give it to the child.
+The syrup is consumed throughout the day, several sips intermittently.

 Recipe N6.
-Pour into a blender 3 tbsp. l. cetraria powder, add 3 tbsp. l. honey (can be replaced with rosehip or sea buckthorn syrup) and 350-400 ml of kefir.
-Mix the composition thoroughly and let stand for a while.
-This yogurt can be drunk for breakfast or dinner.
-It has a good general strengthening effect..
+Pour 3 tbsp into a blender. l. cetraria powder, add 3 tbsp. l. honey (can be replaced with rosehip or sea buckthorn syrup) and 350-400 ml of kefir.
+Mix the mixture thoroughly and let it sit for a while.
+You can drink this yogurt for breakfast or dinner.
+It has a good general strengthening effect.

-Icelandic moss for coughing is prescribed in the form of tablets, lozenges, lozenges, syrup.
-The composition of the syrup includes:
+Icelandic moss for coughs is prescribed in the form of tablets, lozenges, lozenges, syrup.
+The syrup contains:

 • Eucalyptus oil;